gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 **Lag Features**

-From the time series analysis above I found that there are multiple seasonalities in the data.
-I used the 1-day lag, 7-day lag, 12-day lag and 30-day lag as features.
-Using all the above lag values, I derived the following features:
+The time series analysis revealed multiple seasonalities within the data.
+To address this, I incorporated a 1-day lag, 7-day lag, 12-day lag, and 30-day lag as features.
+From these lag values, I derived the following features:

 1. Sales lag for each lag value
 2. Rolling mean of Sales for each lag value